software-architecture-guild/katas-2025/README.md

    - Each AI-generated suggestion will be **tagged with the version of the solution** that produced it.
    - This version tracking ensures that analytics can **correlate suggestion performance** with specific extraction methodology release.
    - If a version performs poorly, this data allows for:
-     - **Identifying underperforming versions** based on grading outcomes and expert modifications.
+     - **Identifying under-performing versions** based on grading outcomes and expert modifications.
      - **Pinpointing the need for re-extraction** of short answers in the historical database for improved accuracy.
    - This mechanism ensures that **continuous optimization** is based on data-driven insights rather than assumptions.